seenickcode/fluttercrashcourse_server/README.md

 # fluttercrashcourse_server

+This code is meant to serve up example endpoints for the course.
+It uses the Dart Aqueduct framework.

+The deployment runs the server using supervisor and is meant to run behind a reverse proxy.
+The reverse proxy is currently configured in our other 'fluttercrashcourse' project by simply forwarding requests matching path /api to our app.

 ## Running the Application Locally

 Run `aqueduct serve` from this directory to run the application.
 For running within an IDE, run `bin/main.dart`.
 By default, a configuration file named `config.yaml` will be used.